 The award-winning Dry Dock Brewing Company is Aurora’s first microbrewery.
 Established in October 2005, Dry Dock is co-owned and operated by Kevin DeLange and Michelle Reding.
 The brewery began with just two employees in a 900 square-foot space with less than 20 seats in the back of Kevin and Michelle’s homebrew supply shop, The Brew Hut.
 They brewed less than 500 barrels of beer in 2006.
 How-ever, Dry Dock has enjoyed tremendous success and growth in a very short time.
-As of 2015, the brewery was producing almost 20,000 barrels of beer each year!
+In 2015, the brewery was producing almost 20,000 barrels of beer each year and over 30,000 barrels in 2016.
 It is the largest brewery in Colorado that is only distributing in-state.
 At the “South Dock,” there’s a cozy bar with casual seating, a jovial atmosphere and a staff eager to serve.
 Patrons flock to the bar to taste new and frequently-changing brews.
 Behind a glass wall lives the brewery’s small production facility, and also on the premises is The Brew Hut, a supply house for homebrewers and wine makers.

 With the assistance of an SBDC consultant, Dry Dock secured a $4.5 million dollar SBA 504 loan in 2012.
 These funds allowed Dry Dock to produce a larger volume of beer to distribute much more widely.